 This building and research-based program is designed to capture the inherent curiosity of children in grades K-3 and teach them valuable employment and life skills.
 The junior program provides an introduction to basic science and engineering concepts.
 The grade 4-6 robotics program applies these concepts.

-The Academic Teams Committee is looking for Co-Leads for Lego League for this school year.
-Co-Leads are needed in order to have Lego League.
+The Academic Teams Committee is looking for a Lead or two Co-Leads for Lego League for this school year.
 Please contact firstname.lastname@example.org if you are interested in being a lead.

 Learn more: www.usfirst.org